 Before going on a rampage to purge our homes of BPA, it is important to get familiarized with the intense discussion surrounding this little compound and how it is challenging traditional methods of toxicity testing.

 To begin, BPA stands for bisphenol A. This chemical compound was first synthesized in 1891, but it was not until the 1930s that BPA was discovered to have estrogen-like properties.
-BPA’s estrogenicity comes from its pair of hydrogen “tips” that are located at each end of the molecule.
-This molecular arrangement is similar to that of estradiol, a common form of estrogen, whose hydrogen “tips” are the main sites of biological activity.
-Because of this discovery, BPA became a candidate for an estrogen drug to treat issues related to menstruation and pregnancy, before that position was soon taken by a stronger synthetic estrogen called diethylstilbestrol (DES).
+BPA’s estrogenicity comes from its pair of hydroxyl “tips” that are located at each end of the molecule.
+This molecular arrangement is similar to that of estradiol, a common form of estrogen, whose hydroxyl “tips” are the main sites of biological activity.
+Because of this discovery, BPA became a candidate for an estrogen drug to treat issues related to menstruation and pregnancy, but that position was soon taken by a stronger synthetic estrogen called diethylstilbestrol (DES).

 BPA would remain in the shadows until the 1950s when chemists discovered industrial uses for the compound that would eventually lead to its commercialization.
 It was found that BPA can be used to create two substances that are widely used today: epoxy resins and polycarbonates.
 Epoxy resin is a strong protective coating that is commonly used to coat floorings, seal teeth, and line the interior of food cans and water pipelines.
-On the other hand, polycarbonate is a strong, clear plastic that has many uses, one of which is in the production of food and beverage storage containers.
+On the other hand, polycarbonate is a strong, clear plastic that has many uses, one of which is in the production of storage containers for food and beverages.
 The versatility of BPA led the compound to become widespread, so much so that BPA could be found practically everywhere: reusable water bottles, food packaging, CDs, medical equipment, eyeglass lenses, and even some grocery receipts.
 The debut of BPA into the market brought convenience to society, and life in plastic seemed pretty fantastic.

 The ubiquity of BPA meant that humans were often exposed to the compound, and this raised concerns about whether or not BPA posed any threat to human health.
-Due to early research showing that BPA had no notable effects on health, the U.S. Food and Drug Administration (FDA) declared that BPA was safe to use at low levels, and a tolerable daily intake of 50 μg/kg per day was established.
+Due to early research showing that BPA had no notable effects on health, the U.S. Food and Drug Administration (FDA) declared that BPA was safe to use at low levels, and a tolerable daily intake of 50 Î¼g/kg per day was established.
 Since then, however, a slew of research studies conducted by independent academic researchers began to find links between BPA and multiple health issues including infertility, cancer, heart disease, diabetes, and obesity at doses much lower than the FDA standard.
 These links were enough to categorize BPA as an endocrine disrupting chemical (EDC), which is quite unsettling considering how much of the human body operates on hormonal or endocrine activity.
 Nonetheless, this outcome is not surprising in light of BPA’s estrogen-like characteristics.

 Despite all the incoming research advocating against BPA, the only change made in the FDA’s safety standards was a BPA ban in milk bottles, sippy cups, and baby formula in 2012, but this change was more of a formality than an active decision to protect public health.
 For several years, manufacturers producing baby products and toys voluntarily removed BPA from their products due to consumer concerns towards BPA.
 In 2011, the American Chemistry Council (ACC) petitioned the FDA to formally announce a partial ban in order to avoid confusion about whether these baby products sold in the U.S. contained BPA.
 The FDA complied, but stated that the ban did not correlate to a change in the FDA’s stance on BPA safety.
 For a federal agency that was established for the purpose of protecting public health by assessing the safety of various products, the late decision and adamant stance in the midst of many studies linking BPA to negative health effects was perplexing to say the least.